killpopmusic/eye-tracking/README.md

 # eye-tracking
-Eye tracking algorithm comining neural networks and MediaPipe framework in ordor to deliver robust performance in real time applications
+Eye tracking algorithm combining neural networks and MediaPipe framework in ordor to deliver robust performance in real time applications